ATVs are More Dangerous on Roads

 - Denning, Harland, Ellis, Jennissen, Article in Injury Prevention: Over 60% of all fatalities (1985–2009) resulted from roadway crashes.

 - Jennissen, Harland, Wetjen, Peck, Hoogerwerf, Denning, Article in Annals of Family Medicine: At least 75% of students reported having been on an ATV, and most riders engaged in risky behaviors, including riding on public roads (81%).

 - ATV Safety Institute’s Golden Rules: Rule number two warns riders to never use ATVs on paved roads.

 - CPSC ATV Safety Page: A variety of ATV safety information and statistics.

 - IIHS ATV Fatality Facts: Deaths of ATV riders on public roads have increased dramatically in the last 30 years.

 By tracking news reports, coalition members compile an ongoing spreadsheet of ATV fatalities.
-As of April 19, we identified 87 ATV and ROV fatalities in 2015.
+As of November 18, we identified 464 OHV fatalities in 2015, mostly comprised of ATV and ROV deaths.